Exploratory Causal Inference in SAEnce: Introduction

 Looking at the data before committing to any hypothesis, we overcome the Matthew effect, enriching the rationalist view in a data-driven way.
 We propose to work with pretrained foundation models, training SAEs directly on the target experimental data.
 This is important because pretrained foundation models can be biased as well, which is problematic for drawing scientific conclusions~\citep{cadei2024smoke}.
 Instead of directly testing a single hypothesis, our approach enables to preliminary explore thousands of potential effects in a semantically expressive latent space, still allowing the domain experts to interpret, judge and eventually test them a posteriori.
 This is in stark contrast with preliminary empiricist approaches in causality like ``causal feature learning''~\citep{chalupka2017causal}, which only commits to a single hypothesis by discrete clustering.
 Our contributions are:

 \begin{itemize}[leftmargin=*] \item Within the statistical causality framework, we formally \textbf{differentiate rationalist and empiricist approaches} to causal inference, highlighting their complementary strengths and limitations. \item We propose a \textbf{novel empiricist methodology} building on foundation models and sparse autoencoders.
-We characterize the statistical challenges in multiple hypothesis testing to discover treatment effects over neural representations in our \textit{paradox of exploratory causal inference}.
-Then, we introduce a \textit{novel iterative hypothesis testing procedure} to overcome such challenges. \item \looseness=-1We showcase in both semi-synthetic (real images but synthetic causal relations) and a real-world trial in experimental ecology that our approach is capable of disentangling and identify the treatment effect in an experiment.
-To the best of our knowledge, this is the \textbf{first successful application} of sparse autoencoders to causal inference, which we also test in a real-world scientific dataset. \end{itemize}
+We characterize the statistical challenges in multiple hypothesis testing to discover treatment effects over neural representations in the \textit{paradox of exploratory causal inference} (ours).
+Then, we introduce \textit{Neural Effect Search}, a novel iterative hypothesis testing procedure to overcome such challenges. \item \looseness=-1We showcase in both semi-synthetic (real images with controlled causal relations) and a real-world trial in experimental ecology that our approach is capable of identifying the treatment effects in a exploratory experiment.
+To the best of our knowledge, this is the \textbf{first successful application} of sparse autoencoders to causal inference, tailored to the analysis of scientific experiments. \end{itemize}